theonethread/falkor-auth-server/readme.md

 #### `falkor-auth-passwd`

-The accompanying `falkor-auth-passwd` binary is also standalone `npm` command-line application written in JavaScript to be used with the **falkor-auth-server**.
+The accompanying `falkor-auth-passwd` binary is also a standalone `npm` command-line application written in JavaScript to be used with the **falkor-auth-server**.
 It generates hashes out of passwords based on the user's secret to be stored in the database.

 Usage: